IgniteUI/igniteui-docfx/en/components/data-chart-series-types.md

 ## Series

-In the Angular data chart component, series are classified into groups of similar series: Category Series, Financial Series, Polar Series, Radial Series, Range Series, Scatter Series, Stacked Series, and Shape Series.
+In the Angular data chart component, series are classified into groups of similar series: Category Series, Financial Series, Polar Series, Radial Series, Range Series, Scatter Series, and Stacked Series.

 In addition to these series, you can add [Series Annotations](data-chart-series-annotations.md) and [Series Highlighting](data-chart-series-highlighting.md) in the Angular data chart component.